zhiqiuli/Leetcode/SQL/0-Readme.txt

 with temp1 as (select * from table1),
      temp2 as (select * from table2)

-8. cumulative sum for a column (see 534)
+8. [*] Cumulative sum for a column (see Leetcode 534)

-	Option 1
+	Option 1 - Window function

-	SELECT SUM(salary) over(order by salary) as rn
-	FROM Candidates

-	Option 2

-	INNER JOIN & GROUP BY
+	Option 2 - INNER JOIN & GROUP BY

 9. ISNULL(NULL, 0) return 0 if var is NULL

 10. LAG(arrival_time, 1, 0) OVER (ORDER BY arrival_time) t_before, --LAG('return value', 'offset', 'default value')